microsoft/ivy/README.md

 This is needed to run the Tcl/Tk-based user interface.
 You do not need this to use the browser-based user interface or the command-line interface.
-On Ubuntu, install it like this:
+You also need the python packages Tk, Tix and PLy.
+On Ubuntu, install them all like this:

-    $ sudo apt-get install libgv-tcl
+    $ sudo apt-get install python-tk python-ply tix libgv-tcl

 ## install